qianngli/IFMSR/README.md

 Four public datasets, i.e., [CAVE](https://www1.cs.columbia.edu/CAVE/databases/multispectral/ "CAVE"), [Harvard](https://dataverse.harvard.edu/ "Harvard"), [Chikusei](https://naotoyokoya.com/Download.html "Chikusei") and [Sample of Roman Colosseum](https://earth.esa.int/eogateway/missions/worldview-2 "Sample of Roman Colosseum") are employed to verify the effectiveness of the proposed IFMSR.

 - **CAVE and Harvard:** 80% images are randomly selected as training set and the rest as test set.
-- **Chikusei:** We crop the top left of the HSI (2000×2335×128) as the training set, and other content as the test set.
-To obtain extra samples, the training set is divided into non-overlapping images with size 200×194×128 .
+- **Chikusei:** We crop the top left of the HSI (2000 × 2335 × 128) as the training set, and other content as the test set.
+To obtain extra samples, the training set is divided into non-overlapping images with size 200 × 194 × 128.
-- **Sample of Roman Colosseum** To evaluate the performance in this dataset, the top left of the HSI (209×658×8 ) and HR RGB image (836×2632×3 ) are cropped to train model, and other part is selected to test.
+- **Sample of Roman Colosseum** To evaluate the performance in this dataset, the top left of the HSI (209 × 658 × 8) and HR RGB image (836 × 2632 × 3) are cropped to train model, and other part is selected to test.

 - Since the spectral response function is known on the CAVE and Harvard datasets, the corresponding RGB images are generated using it.
 Other datasets with unknown spectral response function, Chikusei and Sample of Roman Collosseum, obtain corresponding RGB images via the position of pixels.
-Then, we random crop 64 patches with the size 12r×12r from the each image in the training set, where r is upscale factor.
+Then, we random crop 64 patches with the size 12r × 12r from the each image in the training set, where r is upscale factor.
 All patches are augmented by random flip, rotation, and roll.
+Then, these patches are downsampled by the above strategy in this method to yield LR HSIs.

+    > Existing works normally adopt Gaussian to degrade HR image during constructing label pairs.
+In real-world scenarios, image degradation is complicated by noise, blur, and other factors.
+The performance of traditional SR models using only a single type of kernel is significantly degraded for realistic degraded images.
+SR under unknown degradation is more challenging than traditional SR under simple degradation.
+Anisotropic and isotropic Gaussian are employed to randomly generate different kernels with five sizes.
+Here, the range of rotation angle is set to [0, π] for anisotropic Gaussian kernel, and the range of kernel width is fixed at [0.2, r].
+As for isotropic Gaussian kernel, the range of kernel width is set to [0.2, r].
+Then, HR HSI X′ is downsampled by directly convolution, or is convoluted and interpolated.
+Gaussian noises with various levels are attached to the downsampled image.
+Finally, the label pair {X, X′} is obtained.

-Then, these patches are downsampled by the above strategy in Section III-E to yield LR HSIs.
-In the test stage, we adopt anisotropic Gaussian to generate kernel, so as to blur the HR HSI images.
+- In the test stage, we adopt anisotropic Gaussian to generate kernel, so as to blur the HR HSI images.
 Each kernel is determined by a covariance matrix α , which is defined as α=[cos(θ)sin(θ)−sin(θ)cos(θ)][λ100λ2][

 ## Implementation